 Mehmet Oz, MD

-Dr. Oz, three-time Daytime Emmy® Award-winning host of the two-time Daytime Emmy® Award-winning The Dr. Oz Show, is Vice-Chair and Professor of Surgery at Columbia University.
+Dr. Oz is the host of the five-time Daytime Emmy® Award-winning The Dr. Oz Show and Vice-Chair and Professor of Surgery at Columbia University.
 He directs the Cardiovascular Institute and Complementary Medicine Program at New York Presbyterian Hospital.
 His research interests include heart replacement surgery, minimally invasive cardiac surgery, complementary medicine and health care policy.
 He has authored over 400 original publications, book chapters, and medical books, has received several patents, and performs more than 100 heart surgeries per year.

 Dr. Oz was born in Cleveland, Ohio, raised in Delaware and received his undergraduate degree from Harvard University (1982) and obtained a joint MD and MBA (1986) from the University of Pennsylvania School of Medicine and Wharton Business School.
 He lives in Northern New Jersey with his wife Lisa of 26 years and their four children, Daphne, Arabella, Zoe and Oliver.